ghudachek/HangHuman/README.md

 - a stick figure and animation for when the user gets answer wrong or right
 - a winners and losers animation that plays when user wins or loses

-Post-MVP: Write out what your goals are for post-MVP, including nice-to-have features that you would like to implement once your MVP is complete.
-(If you plan to use a component library, please link that here as well.)
+Post-MVP:
 - Choose player option: users can pick a character for their stick figure
 - Choose your background: background options of danger ! where the hangman/women is placed while the game is played
 - Ability to choose a category(i.e. animals, famous phrases, famous person...)

+Project Schedule:

-Project Schedule: Lay out your timeline for your project, from proposal to deployment. feb 16: Project Proposal/ approval and boiler plating, component links, airtable linking. feb 17: Create components JS for starter page, game page. feb 18: Create correct/incorrect/winner/loser alerts/animations. feb 19: Create Form for added levels, Css, mediaqueries. feb 20/21: added Css or Post MVP. feb 22: Present.
+|feb 16: Project Proposal/ approval and boiler plating, component links, airtable linking.
+|feb 17: Create components JS for starter page, game page.
+|feb 18: Create correct/incorrect/winner/loser alerts/animations.
+|feb 19: Create Form for added levels, Css, mediaqueries.
+|feb 20/21: added Css or Post MVP.
+|feb 22: Present.

 Timeframes: